Emergence of Time

 Wheeler–DeWitt

-We adopt the canonical formulation of quantum gravity, in which the universal state \(\Psi[h_{ij}(\mathbf{x}),\phi(\mathbf{x})]\) satisfies the Wheeler–DeWitt (WdW) equation \[\hat{H}\Psi = 0,\] and contains no fundamental time parameter (DeWitt 1967).
+We adopt the canonical formulation of quantum gravity, in which the universal state \(\Psi[h_{ij}(\mathbf{x}),\phi(\mathbf{x})]\) satisfies the Wheeler–DeWitt equation \[\hat{H}\Psi = 0,\] and contains no fundamental time parameter (DeWitt 1967).
 We interpret \(\Psi\) in an Everettian sense as a static superposition over all admissible 3-geometries and matter field configurations: \[\ket{\Psi} = \sum_i c_i \ket{h_i,\phi_i}.\]

 Spectral Selection Principle

 Let \(S\) denote a relational history induced by a particular factorization and ordering of configurations.
-The relative weight of \(S\) is \[P(S) \propto 2^{-K(S)},\] where \(K(S)\) is the Kolmogorov complexity (or minimal description length) of \(S\) (Kolmogorov 1965).
+Let \(\Sigma(S)\) denote the number of independent frequency–phase components required to encode its correlations within finite observer resolution.
+The relative weight of \(S\) is \[P(S) \propto e^{-\alpha \Sigma(S)},\] where \(\alpha\) is a scale parameter determined by observer bandwidth.

 Emergence of Quantum Structure